metablaster/WindowsFirewallRuleset/README.md

 into Local Group Policy.

 # Deleting rules
-At the moment the easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.
+At the moment the easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.\
+To revert to your old firewall state, you will need to delete all the rules from GPO, and set all properties to "Not configured" when right clicking on node `Windows Defender Firewall with Advanced Security - Local Group Policy Object`

 # Manage loaded rules
 There are 2 ways to manage your rules:
 1. Using Local Group Policy, this method gives you limited freedom on what you can do whith the rules, such as disabling them or changing some attributes.
 2. Editting Powershell scripts, this method gives you full control, you can improve the rules, add new ones or screw them up.

-# Contribution
+# Contribution or suggestions
-Feel free to contribute new rules, or improvements for existing rules or scripts.
+Feel free to suggest or contribute new rules, or improvements for existing rules or scripts.\
-Just make sure you follow existing code style.
+Just make sure you follow existing code style, as follows:
+1. Note that each rule uses exactly the same order or paramters split into exactly the same number of lines.\
+This is so that when you need to search for something it's easy to see what is where right away.
+2. Provide documentation and official reference for your rules so that it can be easy to verify that these rules do not contain mistakes, for example, for ICMP rules you would provide a link to [IANA](https://www.iana.org/) with relevant reference document.
+3. If you would like to suggest new rules or improving existing ones, but you do not have the skills to upload an update here, please open new issue here on github and provide details prefferably with documentation.